sketchplugins/plugin-directory/README.md

 - [Export to ICNS](https://github.com/solicomo/export-to-icns), by Soli Como: A Sketch plugin which can export artboards or slice to ICNS.
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Export-More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
-- [Fake-Chinese-Name-for-Sketch](https://github.com/JJYing/Fake-Chinese-Name-for-Sketch), by JJ Ying: Generate Chinese names for text layers.
+- [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Fasta-Fasta-Sketch-plugin](https://github.com/pavellaptev/fasta-fasta-sketch-plugin), by Pavel: background timer for sketch
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [Find And Replace](https://github.com/mscodemonkey/sketch-find-and-replace), by Martin Steven: Sketch 3 plugin to do a simple find and replace on text within layers